 Rear Admiral Tim Lowe, CBE visits the Lyell Centre16/08/2019 By BGS Press

-Rear Admiral Lowe was hosted by current BGS chief executive, Prof John Ludden, CBE, and director of the Lyell Centre, Dr Tracy Shimmield.
-During the visit, the Rear Admiral also met with Martin Smith, MBE, director of global geoscience, as well as members from the BGS marine geoscience and operations teams and Lyell Centre marine scientists Dr Alex Poulton and Dr Andrew Sweetman.
+Rear Admiral Lowe was hosted by current BGS Chief Executive Prof John Ludden, CBE, and director of the Lyell Centre, Dr Tracy Shimmield.
+During the visit, the Rear Admiral also met with Martin Smith, MBE, BGS Director of Global Geoscience, as well as members from the BGS Marine Geoscience and Marine Operations teams and Lyell Centre marine scientists Dr Alex Poulton and Dr Andrew Sweetman.

 Rear Admiral Lowe is the acting chief executive and the UK national hydrographer at the UK Hydrographic Office (UKHO).
 A serving rear admiral in the Royal Navy, he is also a navigation and underwater warfare specialist and has commanded both ashore and afloat.

 The Rear Admiral was keen to understand the marine research the BGS carries out and how data is collected and used.
 Rear Admiral Lowe was given a tour of the marine operations base and the wider facilities within the Lyell Centre.

 The Lyell Centre is a strategic partnership between Heriot-Watt University and the BGS, funded by the Natural Environment Research Council (NERC), the Scottish Funding Council and Heriot-Watt University.
 The partnership enables them to work together combining their expertise in geoscience.
 Exploring themes ranging from geology and geophysics to marine ecosystems, the centre’s combination of pure and applied expertise employs innovative methods and technologies to society’s most important environmental science and energy challenges.